Effect-TS/effect/README.md

 This package is a work in progress syntax and functions might change, feedback are welcome and contributions even more!

-The primary difference with waveguide itself is in how we manage the `R` parameter and in the utilities that we provide around environment management.
-The focus on this library is making environmental effects easy while providing valuable integrations out of the box where `Waveguide` itself poses primary focus around the underlying `Wave<E, A>`

 ## Ecosystem

-- `@matechs/tracing` : provides integration with opentracing-js
+- `@matechs/orm` : provides integration with typeorm
 - `@matechs/http` : provides integration with axios
-- `@matechs/orm` : provides integration with typeorm
 - `@matechs/rpc` : no boilerplate rpc for your effects
+- `@matechs/tracing` : provides integration with opentracing-js
-- `@matechs/express` : provides integration with express
+- `@matechs/express`: provides integration with express
 - `@matechs/graceful` : utility to handle graceful exit
+- `@matechs/rxjs` : provides integration with rxjs
+- `@matechs/effect` : core provides `Effect, Managed, Stream, Ref, Queue, Semaphore`
+- `@matechs/epics` : provides integration with redux-observable

 ## Thanks

-This library would have not been feasibly possible without the strong foundations of [fp-ts](https://github.com/gcanti/fp-ts) and [Waveguide](https://github.com/rzeigler/waveguide) & huge thanks to the Authors.
+This library would have not been feasibly possible without the strong foundations of [fp-ts](https://github.com/gcanti/fp-ts) and [Waveguide](https://github.com/rzeigler/waveguide) from which we have forked the base bifunctor and execution runtime, huge thanks to the Authors.

 This library was initially based on Fluture, huge thanks to the Authors.